mikezupper/livepeer-ai-job-tester/README.md

 ### Orchestrator Discovery for Live Jobs

 The Gateway cannot rely on the on-chain Service Registry to discover live AI capabilities and all Orchestrator URIs.
 Populate `configs/live-video-orchestrators.json` with the exact orchestrator addresses that should receive live video tests.
 The Gateway reads this file and uses the entries to validate capabilities before the tester runs a job.
-This is used in combination with `liveVideo.orchMapping` to find the Orchestrator and override the published service URI with a list of appropraite URIs to test.
+This is used in combination with `liveVideo.orchMapping` to find the orchestrator and override the published ServiceURI with the full list of URIs that should be exercised for live video.

 ### Mediamtx Integration